openid/connect/openid-4-vc-security-and-trust-1_0.md

 These configurations will be used in the attack descriptions below.

-# Protocol Analysis OpenID 4 VC

-OpenID 4 VC consists of three protocols:

- * OpenID for Verifiable Credential Issuance – Defines an API and corresponding OAuth-based authorization mechanisms for issuance of Verifiable Credentials
- * OpenID for Verifiable Presentations – Defines a mechanism on top of OAuth 2.0 to allow presentation of claims in the form of Verifiable Credentials as part of the protocol flow
- * Self-Issued OpenID Provider v2 – Enables End-Users to use OpenID Providers (OPs) that they control

-The following analysis aims to show that OpenID 4 VC meets the security and privacy requirements defined in the previous section.
-This is an informal analysis that may be incomplete or contain mistakes.
-A formal analysis to confirm the results is yet to be done.
+**Important:** Not in all real-world ecosystems will attackers have enough control to set up configurations necessary for mix-up attacks.
+(For example, if there is only a single hard-coded Issuer in the ecosystem.)

-## Security Requirement P-10 {#security-requirement-p-10}
+## Privacy/Security Requirement P-10 {#security-requirement-p-10}

-> The issuance protocol must ensure that no third party can extract the
+> The issuance protocol must ensure that no third party can read the
 > credential issued by the Issuer.

 On the network level, this is achieved by TLS encrypted connections.